SkylineCommunications/dataminer-docs/connector-help/connector_help/Kathrein VGP90xx Manager.md

 This page shows the name of the manager, which is also used to filter records from the .csv file when importing elements.
 The default value is the name of the element.

-There is also a Management table, which displays all the imported elements.The table contains:
+There is also a Management table, which displays all the imported elements.
+The table contains:

 - The **Management Index**, which should be used to update the record.
 This row is hidden but can be made visible.

-- The **Polling IP Address**: This can be an IPv4, an IPv6, or a name, which will be resolved to an IP address every time the device is polled.Optionally, it can also contain the port number that should be used for SNMP communication.
+- The **Polling IP Address**: This can be an IPv4, an IPv6, or a name, which will be resolved to an IP address every time the device is polled.
+  Optionally, it can also contain the port number that should be used for SNMP communication.
 The default port number is defined during element creation or editing (usually *161*).

 - The **Manager Name:** This row is hidden but can be made visible.
 The row usually contains the same value as the **Manager Name** at the top of the page (unless this is changed after importing).